Explore Meshline

 Continue with related reads

-Trigger, owner, exception, and outcome map
+For Agency Lead Routing: Workflow Guide for Operators, ## Trigger, owner, exception, and outcome map

 The trigger for operations infrastructure looks like is the first state change that should cause action: a form submission, deal-stage update, ticket escalation, payment event, approval change, stale record, or publish-readiness signal.
 The workflow should capture that trigger as a payload with timestamp, source system, record ID, owner, and current status.

-Ownership needs to be explicit before routing starts.
+For Agency Lead Routing: Workflow Guide for Operators, ownership needs to be explicit before routing starts.
 The operator owns the rule, the functional team owns the decision, and the system owner owns connector health.
 If those roles are not visible, the process quietly becomes manual handoff infrastructure.

-The exception path should catch missing fields, duplicate records, stale source-of-truth values, failed validation, and ambiguous approval states.
+For Agency Lead Routing: Workflow Guide for Operators, the exception path should catch missing fields, duplicate records, stale source-of-truth values, failed validation, and ambiguous approval states.
 The outcome should be a reviewable decision: route, approve, reject, retry, replay, escalate, or close.

 Named-system example